AndreasHeger/CGATReport/doc/GalleryDebug.rst

 debug
 ======

-:class:`CGATReportPlugins.Renderer.Debug` is for useful for debugging purposes and will most often be used with the :ref:`cgatreport-test` utility.
+:class:`CGATReportPlugins.Renderer.Debug` is useful for debugging purposes and will most often be used with the :ref:`cgatreport-test` utility.
+It outputs the data as it is being received from the :term:`Tracker`.
+The output is a nested dictionary.

 .. report:: Trackers.LabeledDataExample
    :render: debug